Please read FAQ and Apply here!

 3. Unofficial copy of your transcript showing your current GPA.

-Mentors need to be available at least 5 hours a day.
-9 am to 2 pm every day, Monday-Saturday during the camp week.
+Mentors need to be available at least 5 hours a day from 9 am to 2 pm every day, Monday-Saturday during the camp week.

 WHAT IS MY ROLE AS A MENTOR?

-Mentors will be assigned a small group (5-6) of middle school students.
-You will be responsible for instruction for your group.
+Mentors will be assigned a small group (5-6) of students depending on the camp.
+You will be responsible for instruction and supervision of the students in your group.
 Mentors will also be in touch with parents of the students.
-A high school volunteer may be assigned to you as assistant depending on the availability.
+A high school volunteer/intern may be assigned to you as a helper/assistant depending of the availability for ITECH-STEM (Gr.
+3-6) and Girls Coding Academy Middle School (Gr.
+6-9).

 WHAT WILL I TEACH?

 You will be following an easy-to-implement curriculum created by UH professors.
-Lesson plans will be available ahead of time.
+Lesson plans will be available.
 All student work will be hands-on and project-based.
 Almost all projects will involve use of computers and creating an actual product at the end.
 UH professors may teach short sections of classes.
 However, most of the class time will involve mentors helping students individually with the tasks and projects.
-Camp topics include: (Coding: Scratch, Web Development/HTML/CSS, Python Programming, Microbit Programming)
+Camp topics include: ITECH Domains (Coding, 3D Printing, Digital Storytelling and Microbit Programming), Girls Coding Academy Middle School (Coding with Scratch, Microbits, Web/HTML, Intro to Python Programming), Girls Coding Academy High School (Python Programming and Game Design).

 WHAT IS SMALL GROUP INSTRUCTION?